Wildlife Control Services for Roanoke & Lynchburg, VA

-What are some of the most common wildlife issues that homeowners face in your area?
+What are some of the most common wildlife issues that homeowners face in western Virginia?

-Some of the most common wildlife issues a homeowner will face in this area are from grey squirrels, flying squirrels, snakes, and groundhogs.
+Some of the most common wildlife issues a homeowner will face in this area are from grey squirrels, flying squirrels, snakes, groundhogs, and spiders.
 Both grey squirrels and flying squirrels are known to chew into homes and destroy attic insulation.
-Both species are capable of causing thousands of dollars in structural damage to the home.
-Grey squirrels are larger, and as a result will create larger holes when chewing in.
+Both species can cause thousands of dollars in structural damage to the home.
+Grey squirrels are larger, and as a result, will create larger holes when chewing in.
 They are also diurnal, meaning they are active only during the day.
 Flying squirrels are much smaller, making it harder to determine where they are entering the home.
 Flying squirrels are nocturnal, and therefore are active during the night.
 Grey squirrels and flying squirrels are known to chew on wires which may cause house fires.
 In order to remove, and permanently keep out these pests: trapping, exclusion, and sanitation are required.

-How do the seasons affect wildlife activity in your area?
+How do the seasons affect wildlife activity Roanoke and Lynchburg?

-Any prevention tips for residents in your area?
+Any prevention tips for residents in western Virginia?

 When should homeowners call Critter Control?